Ernest Renan: Education

-Ernest, meanwhile, was educated in the ecclesiastical seminary of his native town.
+Ernest was educated in the ecclesiastical seminary of his native town.
 His school reports describe him as "docile, patient, diligent, painstaking, thorough".
 While the priests taught him mathematics and Latin, his mother completed his education.
 Renan's mother was half Breton.
-Her paternal ancestors came from Bordeaux, and Renan used to say that in his own nature the Gascon and the Breton were constantly at odds.
+Her paternal ancestors came from Bordeaux, and Renan used to say that in his own nature, the Gascon and the Breton were constantly at odds.

 During the summer of 1838, Renan won all the prizes at the college of Tréguier.
 His sister told the doctor of the school in Paris where she taught about her brother, and he informed F. A. P. Dupanloup, who was involved in organizing the ecclesiastical college of Saint-Nicolas-du-Chardonnet, a school in which the young Catholic nobility and the most talented pupils of the Catholic seminaries were to be educated together, with the idea of creating friendships between the aristocracy and the priesthood.
 Dupanloup sent for Renan, who was then fifteen years old and had never been outside Brittany.
 "I learned with stupor that knowledge was not a privilege of the Church ...
 I awoke to the meaning of the words talent, fame, celebrity."
 Religion seemed to him wholly different in Tréguier and in Paris.
 He came to view Abbé Dupanloup as a father figure.